code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 ### [20]  high _bps are often associated with higher risk strategies that may involve locking up assets for a long time

+TYPE : LOW FINDING

-As per current protocol implementation usung setYieldingPercentage() function possible to set _bps 100% .
+As per current protocol implementation using setYieldingPercentage() function possible to set _bps 100% .
 A yield of 100% could be an annual percentage yield (APY), which means that a user's investment can double in value over a year.

  require(_bps <= 10_000, "Invalid BPS value")